ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/groups/index.rst

 Remove
 ^^^^^^

-The selected member groupss will be removed.
+The selected member groups will be removed.
 Removing a member group will cause a confirmation modal to appear that will summarize the action.

 .. toctree::